Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • The right to be told what Personal Information is held for you.

-Should you want more information on the Personal Information that CPS holds for you, or specific additional information on how CPS complies with the PAIA and POPIA (beyond what is set out in this manual), please contact the Information Officer.
+Should you want more information on the Personal Information that CPS holds for you, or specific additional information on how CPS complies with the PAIA and POPIA (beyond what is set out in this manual), contact the CPS Information Officer.

-Detail on how to make a request for access
+Detail on how to make a request for access to record

 Information Officer: Mrs. Annelie Mojzis